 **Gottman Master Trainers offer advanced training to psychotherapists in this science-based model.
-There are only six Master Trainers Worldwide, in addition to the Gottmans, themselves.
-We are fortunate to have 1/3 of these original pioneers in CTI.
+They are part of an exclusive group of Master Trainers to the Gottman Institute worldwide.
+We are fortunate to have these early pioneers in CTI.

 Nancy is a lifelong learner in couples therapy as her multiple certifications and achievements indicate.
 While an incredibly humble, generous and kind human being, she's a powerhouse in the therapy room.